 Educational Group E occupancies are generally those public and private schools used by more than six persons at any one time for educational purposes through the 12th grade.

-During calendar year 2021, within the City of Santa Rosa, there were a total of 123 known Group E Occupancies, buildings, structures and/or facilities.
-The Fire Department completed the annual inspection of 123 facilities.
-This is a compliance rate of 100% for this reporting period.
+During calendar years 2022, 2023 and 2024, within the City of Santa Rosa, there were a total of 57 known Group E Occupancies, buildings, structures and/or facilities.
+In 2022 the Fire Department completed the annual inspection of 40 facilities.
+This is a compliance rate of 70% for this reporting period.
+In 2023 the Fire Department completed the annual inspection of 44 facilities.
+This is a compliance rate of 77% for this reporting period.
+In 2024 the Fire Department completed the annual inspection of 31 facilities.
+This is a compliance rate of 54% for this reporting period.

 Residential Group R occupancies, for the purpose of this resolution, are generally those occupancies containing sleeping units and including hotels, motels, apartments (three units or more), etc. as well as other residential occupancies (including several residential care facilities).
 These residential care facilities have a number of different sub-classifications, and they may contain residents or clients that have a range of needs including those related to custodial care, mobility impairments, cognitive disabilities, etc. The residents may also be non-ambulatory or bedridden.

-During calendar year 2021, within the City of Santa Rosa, there were a total of 996 known Group R Occupancies, buildings, structures and/or facilities.
-The Fire Department completed the annual inspection of 996 Group R facilities.
-This is a compliance rate of 100% for this reporting period.
-CONSENT ITEM FIRE PROTECTION SERVICES: INSPECTION-COMPLIANCE REPORTING PAGE 4 OF 4 FISCAL IMPACT There is no fiscal impact from the acknowledgment of this report.
+FIRE PROTECTION SERVICES: INSPECTION-COMPLIANCE REPORTING PAGE 4 OF 4